-Your GP near Newcastle cannot refuse your Right to Choose.
-But they can hesitate to refer without evidence.
+Right to Choose is your legal right — but your GP still has to agree a referral is clinically appropriate, and some ICBs now add a local triage step.
+Evidence removes the hesitation.
 That is where we come in.
 Our qEEG brain screening provides objective neurological data — measured brain activity, not questionnaire scores — that gives GPs the clinical confidence to submit the referral.
 Same-day report.
 Clinical letter included with comprehensive package.

 The ADHD assessment crisis across Tyne and Wear is not improving.
 As of 2026, over 735,000 open referrals are waiting in England alone.
 In many Tyne and Wear trusts, adults wait 3–5 years.
 Children referred to CAMHS face 2–3 year delays — delays that span their entire secondary school education.
 During this time, no medication, no formal support, no reasonable adjustments, no answers.